cqframework/mct-ig/input/pagecontent/technical-requirements.md

 Scrum is an Agile methodology that allows the project team to focus on delivering the highest business value in the shortest time.
 It allows the project team to rapidly and repeatedly inspect actual working software (every 2 weeks).
 The business sets the priorities, and teams self-organize to determine the best way to deliver the highest priority features.
 Every 2 weeks any stakeholder can see real working software and decide to release it as is or continue to enhance it for another sprint.
 This rapid and iterative approach has been quickly gaining acceptance within the informatics community (Kannan et al., 2019).

-This project also used a “Continuous Delivery” pipeline to support project development as has been commonly employed by industry leaders like Amazon, Netflix, eBay, Comcast, and Uber for over 10 years.
+This project also used a "Continuous Delivery" pipeline to support project development as has been commonly employed by industry leaders like Amazon, Netflix, eBay, Comcast, and Uber for over 10 years.
 This approach consistently reduces:

 Environment dependency risks through the use of lightweight virtual machines (Containers) Environment hosting risks by using automated and immutable servers